acharyaranjit10/Netflix-Demo/README.md

 ## Play the Game

-Click [here](https://netflix-one-mocha.vercel.app) to play the Tic-Tac-Toe game!
+Click [here](https://netflix-one-mocha.vercel.app) to watch my Netflix Demo using Html and css.